RobertGardner/teach-exercise-assets/data-structures/lists/index.md

 ## Exercise Overview

-A list is a concrete data structure that holds its data in a contiguous block of memory.
+A list is a data structure that holds its data in a contiguous block of memory.
 Each element in a list is the same size, and they are accessed by index, with the first element being at index 0.

 <p align="middle">
   <img src="./lists.gif">